PeterCappello/PositiveIntegerToTreeBijection/README.md

 # PositiveIntegerToTreeBijection

-The goal for this project is to provide a visual representation of non-zero integers as rooted, unoriented, finite trees based on the following:
+Goal: Provide a visual representation of non-zero integers as rooted, unoriented, finite trees based a bijection described in:

 [Peter Cappello.
 A New Bijection between Natural Numbers and Rooted Trees.
 4th SIAM Conf. on Discrete Mathematics, San Francisco, June 1988.](https://www.cs.ucsb.edu/~cappello/papers/1988SiamDM.html)

+## The bijection

+Before defining the bijection, we define some basic terms below.

+A bijection is a 1-to-1 correspondence between 2 sets:
+It is a map from a set A to a set B that is injective and surjective,
+where:

+* A map is injective when distinct elements in the domain (set A) map to distinct elements in the codomain (set B).

+* A map is surjective when every element in the codomain is mapped to by some element in the domain.

+The bijection associated with this project is between the set of positive integers { 1, 2, 3, ... }
+and the set of finite, rooted, unoriented trees, where:

+* A tree is a graph with no cycles.

+* A tree is _rooted_ when one of its vertices has been designated as the root.

+* A tree is _unoriented_ when its edges are unoriented (aka undirected).

+## The project
-The project currently enables the tree visualization of non-zero integers whose largest prime factor is < 16,000,000.
+The project currently enables the tree visualization of non-zero integers whose largest prime factor is < 10,000,000.

 It produces a map of the first n primes.
 When n < 1,000,000, the process takes a few seconds.
-It may take a couple of minutes to produce 16,000,000 primes.
+It may take a couple of minutes to produce 10,000,000 primes.

 ## Running the project